1.

 Other community groups that

-Jeana has started in Miharu pay for use of public facilities (Miharu Ensemble and Play+ing paid more than 3,000,000 yen combined
+Jeana started in Miharu pay for use of public facilities (Miharu Ensemble and Play+ing paid more than 3,000,000 yen combined

 in Heisei 17 for use of Mahora) as well as buy goods and services from other Miharu businesses.
 ABC Kids Preschool pays Miharu in excess of 800,000 yen a year (2005 and 2006)in rent for Ogisawa Preschool.
 In 2004, they paid about 200,000 yen rent for the Dam Jimushitu.
 In addition, none of these three groups have accepted direct financial support from the Miharu general